Defining research with human subjects is not always easy.

 The Campus IRB can review collaborative research when:

 - An investigator from a campus academic unit will collaborate with a Duke Medicine researcher to conduct a study in the social and behavioral sciences, provided the research not take place at a Medical Center facility or use PHI held by Duke Medicine.

 - A graduate student or undergraduate student from a campus academic unit asks a researcher from Duke Medicine to serve as an advisor, provided the research will not take place at a Duke Medicine facility or use PHI held by Duke Medicine.

 Collection of Biological Samples and Data

-The Campus IRB may review a study in the social and behavioral sciences that will involve the collection of biological samples and data, using non-invasive procedures.
-Examples of biological specimens include hair and nail clippings, and saliva.
-Physiological data collection includes weighing, testing sensory acuity, as well as the collection of data through galvanic skin response electrocardiography, electroencephalography, and thermography.
-The campus IRB may also review research using moderate exercise.
+The Campus IRB may review a study in the social and behavioral sciences that will involve non-invasive procedures to collect biological samples and data.
+Examples of biological specimens include saliva, and hair and nail clippings.
+Physiological data collection includes measuring weight, testing sensory acuity, as well as the collection of data through galvanic skin response electrocardiography, electroencephalography, and thermography.
+The Campus IRB may also review research involving moderate exercise activities.
 The full list of procedures can be found in Research Eligible for Expedited Review: Federal Register 1998.

 Biological samples also include blood collection, as described in the list of research activities eligible for expedited review.

 - Note: If the biological samples are collected or analyzed in a lab that is part of a Duke Medicine facility, the protocol must be reviewed by a Duke Medicine IRB.

 If you are collaborating with researchers at other institutions or organizations in the US or abroad, please contact IRB staff before you begin writing your protocol.